vipersfly23/ECE382_Lab5_Her/README.md

 #####Methodology

     My methodology was simplicity.
-I wanted to ensure that I didn't over complicate this lab and the coding involved so I kept to simple if and else statements and ensuredI full understood all the coding and components of the lab.
+I wanted to ensure that I didn't over complicate this lab and the coding involved so I kept to simple if and else statements and ensured I fully understood all the coding and components of the lab.
 Though I understood everything, there was an error that I did not account for.
     For some reason, the code was not working properly.
 I don't understand why, but it wasn't working in class, when I tried to work on it again in my room, it was functioning.
 I didn't change anything.
 I'm assuming the system just needed a hard reset.
 Other than that, the lab went fine, and my understanding of the lab improved drastically from trying to figure out why the program wasn't working.

 #####Commit 1